 What is the safety factor for Triton Valves?

 Triton 10 Series tested burst pressure is 19,000 psi.
 At pressures above 19,000 psi the soft seal bottle interface will give.
 The valve body has been burst tested to 32,000 psi.

 Triton 6 Series tested burst pressure is 3.1X safety factor (19,000 psi)

 Triton 3 Series tested burst pressure is 6X safety factor (18,000 psi)

 What materials are used in the Triton tooling?

-The Bodies are 316L, the jacking bolts for operation are 316L in torque tool and H900 in the Charging Head
+The Bodies are 316L, the jacking bolts for operation are 316L in torque tool.

 Are special tools required to interact with the Triton Torque Tool and Charging Tool?